-A significant portion of the restructuring occurred on 1 April 2005.
-As there is no management report available on the new basis for the period before the restructuring, the income and expenses for that period were allocated on actual basis with the exception of the wages, repair and maintenance, taxes other than income tax and other expenses.
-These expenses were extrapolated based on the actual expenses for the period from restructuring to the end of the current period in the view that the operations remain similar in size and nature throughout the current period.
+A significant portion of the restructuring in the form of separation occurred in 2005, which affected the identification of its primary reporting segments (see Notes 1 and 5).
+As there was no management report available for the newly established entities for the period before the restructuring, the income and expenses for that period were allocated on actual basis with the exception of the wages, repair and maintenance, taxes other than income tax and other expenses.
+These expenses were extrapolated based on the actual expenses for the period from restructuring to the end of the 2005 period in the view that the operations remain similar in size and nature throughout the period.